parsa-ahmadi-nasab-emran-temple-owl/CIS3207/Project-3/README.md

 1. create a socket with the socket() system call
 2. construct a socket to the address of the server by using the connect() system call
 3. send and receive data using read() and write() system calls

+the steps involved in establishing a socket on the server side are are follows:
+1. create a socket with the socket() system call
+2. bind the socket to an address using the bind() system call
+3. listen for connections with the listen() system call
+4. accept a communication with the accept() system call, this call typically blocks until a client connects to the server
+5. send and receive data using read() and write() system calls